ZagkasD/C-Compiler-Project/README.md

 The compiler is implemented as a traditional multi-pass system:

-&nbsp;&nbsp;&nbsp;&nbsp;•	Lexical Analyzer: Reads the C-imple source file and converts the input into meaningful tokens.
+....•	Lexical Analyzer: Reads the C-imple source file and converts the input into meaningful tokens.

 &nbsp;&nbsp;&nbsp;&nbsp;•	Syntax Analyzer: Validates the sequence of tokens against C-imple's grammatical rules.